 The Washington, DC YAV site offers an opportunity to experience service and community life while living in the nation’s capital.
-Volunteers will serve beside the poor and low-income residents of DC—and will have the unique opportunity to engage issues such as poverty, hunger, and homelessness on the policy level.
+The DC site focuses most of its placements on the intersection of housing, poverty, and racial justice.
+Volunteers will serve beside poor and low-income residents of DC—and will have the unique opportunity to engage issues such as poverty, hunger, and homelessness on the community organizing and policy level.
 YAVs will seek and give witness to God’s activity in the city, and in their lives, as they learn practices to sustain a lifetime of justice-seeking.

 Intentional Community Living